-This paper aimed to clarify architects' perspectives on the implementation of natural blue elements in CT-scan environments to be able to provide a better experience for patients through the visual design of CT environments.
-The results showed that according to the architects' opinion, exposure to the sky panel on the ceiling of CT room and exposure to water pool behind the glass wall in CT room might create a more restorative environment for patients.
+This paper aimed to clarify architects' perspectives on the implementation of natural blue elements in CT scan environments.
+The results showed that, according to the architects' opinion, exposure to the sky panel on the ceiling of the CT room and exposure to the water pool behind the glass wall in the CT room might create a more restorative environment for patients.

-Generally, architects signified the role of medical staff for the preferred layout.
-Considering the overlaps between the results of the online survey and semi-structured interviews, they both selected floor plan number 2 (see Fig.1) where the window of the control room is in front of the CT device and subsequently, it provides a better overlook through the gantry during the CT process.
-One of the interviewees emphasized that for stress relief of patients, the environment should support a good connection with medical staff and floor plan number 2 is the most supportive one in this regard.
-Furthermore, while plan number 1 provides the possibility of patients passing through the control room, plan number 2 limits patients' access only to the CT room.
-Two interviewees pointed out the better integration of floor plan number 3 with blue elements which lead to a more restorative CT environment.
-This remark revealed that specific architectural layouts are capable to increase the positive influences of blue elements on patients in such environments, and layout should thus be taken into consideration for better implementation of blue elements.
+Generally, architects indicated the role of medical staff for the preferred layout.
+Considering the overlaps between the results of the online survey and semi-structured interviews, they both selected floor plan number 2 (see Fig.1), where the window of the control room is in front of the CT device, and subsequently, it provides a better view through the gantry during the CT process.
+They mentioned that it may better support patients' contact with medical staff and the human contact can provide a more restorative journey for the patients.
+This remark revealed that specific architectural layouts are capable of increasing the positive influences of blue elements on patients in such environments, and layout should thus be taken into consideration for better implementation of blue elements.

-This study showed that architects may not yet consider water as part of blue elements, nor restorative influence of it in CT rooms.
-Actually, the responses of architects to the survey (online survey and its' open-comment section) highlighted the impracticability of water in CT-scan environments and that they have not considered the water as high potential in making restorative healthcare spaces.
-On contrary, they argued due to hygienic reasons, it is not possible to have it in the CT environments.
-These remarks suggest there is the possibility that some of the participants skipped the starting page and lacked experience with feasible forms of implementing water in the healthcare setting.
-Consequently, water exposure is not considered a strategy for restorative healthcare environment by architects and it has not found its' place among them.
+This study showed that architects may not yet consider water as part of the blue elements, nor the restorative influence of it in CT rooms.
+Actually, the responses of architects to the survey (the online survey and its open-comment section) highlighted the impracticability of water in CT scan environments and that they have not considered the water as having high potential in making restorative healthcare spaces.
+On contrary, they argued that, due to hygienic reasons, it is not possible to have it in CT scan environments.
+These remarks suggest that there is the possibility that some of the participants skipped the starting page and lacked experience with feasible forms of implementing water in the healthcare setting.
+Consequently, water exposure is not considered as a strategy for restorative healthcare environments by architects and it has not found its place among them.

-However, during the semi-structured interviews, interviewees stated that the design strategy associated with water is the most effective one to be implemented in a CT-scan environment.
-They argued that, with the glass wall, water is well-integrated into the environment and it gets in stronger contact with the environment.
-Furthermore, the role of the water wall, which is the only intervention selected by all six interviewees, was highlighted since they declared as it is in the view direction of patients, the attention of patients is drawn to it more significantly.
-Also, one interviewee, who personally was not interested in water and disagreed initially with having any forms of water in the CT environment, stated water wall is a piece of art and can make multisensory experiences (visual and auditory) for patients and can lead to the better restorative CT environment.
-For exposure to the sky panel on the ceiling of the CT-scan room, both groups of participants agreed that it might be an effective design strategy in making the CT environment more restorative.
+However, during the semi-structured interviews, interviewees stated that the design strategy associated with water is the most effective one to be implemented in a CT scan environment.
+They argued that, with the glass wall, water is well integrated into the environment and comes into stronger contact with the environment.
+Furthermore, the role of the water wall, which is the only intervention selected by all six interviewees, was highlighted since they declared that, as it is within the view of patients, their attention is drawn to it more notably.
+For exposure to the sky panel on the ceiling of the CT scan room, both groups of participants agreed that it might be an effective design strategy for making the CT scan environment more restorative.
 Interestingly, about the interventions that can alter positively the perceptions of design strategies, both groups agreed that adding natural light, adding motion to the content of the sky, and changing the size of the panel are helpful.
 During the semi-structured interviews, interviewees revealed more details about their selection.
-Regarding the size of the sky panel, two of them stated that on one hand, being too big might create the feeling of getting lost in the sky.
-On the other hand, when it is too small, it cannot attract the attention of patients in the short-term stressful CT-scan procedure.
-One of the interviewees also pointed out that changing the location of the sky panel and placing it in a better view direction of patients not only can improve the better relationship between the sky and the environment but also can highlight less the CT device.
+Regarding the size of the sky panel, two of them stated that, on the one hand, being too big might create the feeling of getting lost in the sky.
+On the other hand, when it is too small, it cannot attract the attention of patients during the short-term stressful CT scan procedure.
+One of the interviewees also pointed out that changing the location of the sky panel and placing it in a better view direction for the patients can improve the better relationship between the sky and the environment.